Dialog Consultant

 Technical skills employed:

-August, 2009 - Current
+August, 2009 - March, 2010

 The Staff Assisted Claims application is used by Centrelink staff to create approximately 70,000 new claims for customers every month.